rchatterjee/pam-typopw/README.md

 1. Found the bug for "No child process". /usr/lib/python2.7/ctypes/util.py:240 has os.popen, which is buggy. replacing that with subprocess.Popen(...).wait() works fine.
 Need to file a bug with ctypes or find some solution.

-2. After first failure, pam moves to the next module, which is bad.
+> This error is very fickle and I don't know how to reproduce it.

+2. Make the `desc` column as primary key in the Aux DBs.
+3. `su rahul` creates a session and closes it immediately not sure why.
+Issue in Github.